Nasdaq slides as tech rout deepens, Tesla hits three-week low

 Wall Street's tech-and-stimulus-led rally halted last week with the Nasdaq falling as much as 9.9% from its record closing high as investors booked profits after a run that boosted the index about 70% from its pandemic-lows.

-At session lows on Tuesday, Facebook FB.O, Amazon.com AMZN.O, Apple AAPL.O, Tesla TSLA.O, Microsoft MSFT.O, Alphabet GOOGL.O and Netflix NFLX.O - together known as "FAATMAN" - collectively lost more than $1 trillion in market capitalization since Sept.
+At session lows on Tuesday, Facebook FB.O, Amazon.com AMZN.O, Apple AAPL.O, Tesla TSLA.O, Microsoft MSFT.O, Alphabet GOOGL.O and Netflix NFLX.O- which are increasingly being referred to as "FAATMAN" - had collectively lost more than $1 trillion in market capitalization since Sept.
 2.

-Tesla plunged another 15.4% to a three-week low after the electric-car maker was excluded from a group of companies being added to the S&P 500.
+Tesla plunged another 15.5% to a three-week low as the electric-car maker was excluded from a group of companies being added to the S&P 500.
+Investors had widely expected its inclusion after a blockbuster quarterly earnings report in July.
+Up to Friday's close, the stock had surged about 400% this year.

-General Motors Co GM.N jumped 8.7% after it acquired an 11% stake, worth $2 billion, in U.S. electric-truck maker Nikola Corp NKLA.O.
-The truck maker's shares surged 37%.
+General Motors Co GM.N jumped 10.9% after it acquired an 11% stake worth $2 billion in U.S. electric-truck maker Nikola Corp NKLA.O.
+The truck maker's shares surged 44.2%.

 U.S. President Donald Trump and Democratic rival Joe Biden are set to visit battleground states this week as some opinion polls show the race tightening with less than 60 days to go until the Nov.
 3 election.

-Declining issues outnumbered advancers more than 3-to-1 on the NYSE and 2-to-1 on the Nasdaq.
+Declining issues outnumbered advancers more than 3-to-1 on the NYSE and 1.94-to-1 on the Nasdaq.

-(Reporting by Medha Singh and Devik Jain in Bengaluru; Additonal reporting by Tom Westbrook in Singapore; Editing by Bernard Orr, Sagarika Jaisinghani)
+(Reporting by Medha Singh and Devik Jain in Bengaluru; Additonal reporting by Tom Westbrook in Singapore; Editing by Bernard Orr, Sagarika Jaisinghani and Maju Samuel)

 ((Medha.Singh@thomsonreuters.com; within U.S. +1646 223 8780, outside U.S. +91 80 6182 2802; Twitter: https://twitter.com/medhasinghs))